 All new students must have a current physical and proof of immunizations.

-Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school, when entering 6th grade.
+Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school, when entering Kindergarten.
 Students without a current exam on file will not be allowed to attend the 1st day of school unless there is an appointment card from the doctor’s office on file with the school nurse.

 A Dental Exam is required for Kindergarten, 2nd, 6th, and 9th grade students in Illinois.
 The form is due May 15 (dated within 18 months of May 15th deadline).
 If you are without dental insurance or cannot afford the exam you will be required to fill out the Dental Exam Waiver for their child.
 The waiver form will fulfill the state requirement.